FIELD MADE WEAPONS, TOOLS, AND EQUIPMENT

 only the inner portion.

 To make an arrow point use the same methods described above for knife making just on a smaller scale.
 For a stone point, Chert, flint, and shell-type stones are best for arrow points.
-You can fashion bone just like stone like stone by flaking it into shape.
+You can fashion bone just like stone by flaking it into shape.
 Broken glass makes excellent arrow points.

 OTHER EXPEDIENT WEAPONS